akhardya/Git_Training/README.md

 # README
 ## How to use git and Github
-###first step
+### first step
-making branch and manage it
+* making branch and manage it
-work with collaborators and how to fix conflicts
+* work with collaborators and how to fix conflicts (merge fast-forward / recursive)